aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-21-golang-wasm-3-interacting-with-js-from-go.md

 Before we dive into anything too deep I want to look a bit at `syscall/js` so we know how it works.

-As you'll see from the API docs this is a very small package exposing a very small set of features.
+As you'll see from the [API docs](https://godoc.org/syscall/js) that this is a very small package exposing a very small set of features.
 The most important thing that is exposed from the package is the type [`Value`](https://godoc.org/syscall/js#Value) which is how Go represents data getting passed in from the JavaScript runtime, and how we request things in Go from the JavaScript runtime.
 This is kind of a dynamic type because it could be an `int` or a `string` or a `function` or an `object`, it really depends on how you use it, which does make it a little bit clunky to use.

 ## Writing to the DOM